 Amenities include a “boma” (common area), with kitchen and spacious dining facilities, as well as 2 fireplaces.
 Concerted efforts are also being made to ensure the lodge is as eco-friendly as possible.

 We have seven chalets available on a self-catering basis, of which five can accommodate 2 pax and two, 3 pax (16 in total).
-Fully-catered accommodation will commence in early 2019, TBC.
-With our self-catering option, you bring your own food/beverages and our cook can prepare your meals for you.
-Please contact us if you have any questions.
+With our self-catering option, you bring your own food and beverages and our cook can prepare your meals for you.
+Please note there are no facilities on site to purchase any supplies.

 Current self-catering rates: $60 (Zambian Nationals), $65 (non-nationals).
 This excludes park entrance & boat/vehicle hire.